I designed the Olympic torch in the wishes for peace and healing of hearts of those affected by the natural disasters.

 The torch has been created in a traditional "sakura emblem" form using the aluminium extrusion manufacturing technology and precise cutting technique.
 The torch is designed to reduce the weight thoroughly, and is completely seamless.

-As if sakura trees bloom across Japan, the sacred flame traverse across Japan, and I hope this narrative will engage people more and lights our way.
+As if sakura trees bloom across Japan, the sacred flame traverse across Japan, and I hope this narrative will engage people more and light our way.